Who is Online Culinary School Good For? Meet These 4 Graduates from ICE

 Zakia "Trisha" Answary

 Zakia "Trisha" Answary always knew she loved to cook.
 While growing up in Bangladesh, she says she loved to watch cooking shows on TV.
-But, at the time, her family didn't see as viable career.
+But, at the time, her family didn't see working in the kitchen as a viable career.
 So, she went to medical school.

 After Trisha had gotten married, started a family and moved to Canada, cooking entered back into her life in a big way.
 She remembers all of the friends she and her husband used to host who raved about her cooking.